roylory/almost-inline-css/README.md

 #almost-inline.css

 A collection of inline-like CSS classes.
-It is not considered as a good practice to use this CSS.
-Use it responsibly!
+It is not considered as a good practice to use this CSS, but sometimes it could be very useful.

 ##margin
 ```css